samgianelli/ECE574/assignment_3/README.txt

 Once the graph has been created, The operations in the graph are shceduled using Force Directed Scheduling (FDS).
 First, the time frames are calculated for all operations, graphs are generated, then all operations are shceduled given the input latency constraint.
+Our program also interprets if statements as additional muxes to schedule during execution of the input netlist.
+This is beneficial because during scheduling, only a single force graph needs to be generated instead of multiple graphs for all possible outcomes.
 Finally, once the entire graph has been scheduled, the scheduled operations are written to a verilog file (.v) as an HLSM.
 This file consists of a large switch case statement where each case represents a time in the schedule diagram.
 All generated HLSMs are synthesizable verilog files.